-When you are part of one of the most popular bands of all times and when you are seen widely as one of the main representatives of a whole music genre, then you know your you’ve done pretty well.
+When you are part of one of the most popular bands of all time and when you are seen widely as one of the main representatives of a whole music genre, then you know you’ve done pretty well.

 Lars Ulrich has become one of the most recognizable drummers in the world.
 He has many die-hard fans, as well as many haters.

 He was born in 1963 in Denmark and moved as a teenager to California, USA to pursue his professional tennis career, just like his father and grandfather, who were both professional tennis players.
 He quickly dropped that to play drums instead.
 In 1981 he met with James Hetfield with whom he formed a band named Metallica… And the rest is history.

 We’re going to discuss Lars Ulrich’s drumming and role in Metallica throughout this article (i.e. we’re not going to discuss anything about Napster!).